 I highly suggest going down the rabbit hole of AI futures with Nick Bostrom’s Superintelligence: Paths, Dangers, Strategies, which simltaneously manages to be both high-flying and down-to-earth.
 I read the book as soon as it came out, and well if you’ve read this far you understand the impact it had on me.
 Read it for yourself, or read The New Yorker‘s CliffsNotes.

 I suspect that this passage is going to cost me some old friends and win me some new ones.
 If you can get past my own prevarications about automobiles, you’ll find the strong influence of the NYU Marron Institute—a community of urbanists whose ideas about the interplay between markets and government have been the subject of great debate over the last decade.
 Shlomo Angel’s work on urban expansion, Paul Romer’s charter cities concept, and Alain Bertaud’s pragmatic focus on expanding mobility—all of these ideas inform how I’ve approached the dilemma of self-driving sprawl in America.
 While I certainly don’t agree with everything these scholars argue, they can’t be ignored, especially given that we are running out of time to get things right.
 Getting the rules for how we’ll build megacities powered by AVs, rather than the designs, is a strategy worth serious consideration.

-And if you haven’t guessed by now, I’ll fess up—the alluring coastal town at the end of my ghost road is Cape May, New Jersey.
+Finally—the alluring coastal town at the end of my ghost road is Cape May, New Jersey.
 One day, I hope to write a book about this quirky little village at the end of the world.